Kenivia/Honing-Forecast/README.md

 ## Bug report / feedback

-If you find a bug or spot an error, please [submit an issue](https://github.com/Kenivia/Honing-Forecast/issues) on GitHub or send a message on [Discord](https://discord.gg/KWDpQyvgzc)!
+If you find a bug, spot an error or have a suggestion, please [submit an issue](https://github.com/Kenivia/Honing-Forecast/issues) on GitHub or send a message on [Discord](https://discord.gg/KWDpQyvgzc)

 ## Disclaimer